vr0n/define/README.md

 check prior to this project; but this is a limitation all the same.

 # Other Notes
-This code is currently broken.
+*This* repository works, but the code itself is currently broken.

 There is a limitation (an intentional limitation, of course) in Rust concerning using Strings with non-utf8 values.
-Since the GCIDE handles more than utf8, you will frequently find this code errors out.
-There are a couple of ways to solve this, and I am currently evaluating which is best.
-So, this problem should be gone fairly soon.
+If you download the latest GCIDE file from GNU's FTP server, you will find that it has three instances of non-utf8 characters that cause this code to error out.

+The definitions that contain the offending text are for the words:
+- Black Friday
+- Tamerlane
+- Uredienales

+I found these rather quickly doing a binary search until the code worked as expected and modified the `gcide.dict` file in this repository so the program works as expected (For reasons mentioned above, we can't even define "Black Friday" either way, so removing it entirely is also an option).

+However, in the long run, this problem should be addressed in the code itself so the dictionary can get updated arbitrarily.
+There are a couple ways to do this.
+One is by searching for bytes instead of String matches.
+The other is to open the file in a way that we render utf8 with the option to drop non-utf8 characters (lossy).
+I am not sure which I will go with yet, but this should be addressed soon.